riakhaitan/tp/docs/DeveloperGuide.md

         Use case ends.

     3a.
 List of Expenses is empty
         3a1.
-ExpenseExpert informs the user that there is no expenses in the list.
+ExpenseExpert informs the user that there is no expense in the list.
         Use case ends.

 **Use case: UC03 Edit an expense**